Individualized Treatment Allocation in Sequential Network Games: Treatment Allocation

 \subsection{Theoretical Analysis}

 In this section, we analyze the regret of the treatment allocation rule computed using our greedy algorithm.
-Given $D^*=\argmax_{D\in\mathcal{D}_{\kappa}}W(D)$ is the maximizer of $W(D)$, then $W(D^*)$ denotes the maximum value of $W(D)$. \textit{Regret} is the gap between the maximal equilibrium (oracle) welfare $W(D^*)$ and the equilibrium welfare attained at the treatment allocation rule computed using our greedy algorithm $W(D_G)$.
+Let $D^*\in\argmax_{D\in\mathcal{D}_{\kappa}}W(D)$.
+Then $W(D^*)$ denotes the maximum value of $W(D)$. \textit{Regret} is the gap between the maximal equilibrium (oracle) welfare $W(D^*)$ and the equilibrium welfare attained at the treatment allocation rule computed using our greedy algorithm $W(D_G)$.
 We decompose regret into four terms:

 The first term corresponds to the approximation error of using variational approximation; the second term comes from using the maximizer of the approximated equilibrium welfare $\Tilde{D}$; the third term comes from using our greedy algorithm instead of using the maximizer of the variationally approximated welfare; and the last component is again introduced by using the approximated equilibrium welfare $\Tilde{W}(D)$.